pangz-lab/ng-cloudflare-turnstile/projects/README.md

 |`timeout-callback`           | `onTimeout`                | `State.TIMEOUT`            |

 Built-in callbacks might be enough for most cases but there are configuration that might be tricky especially when manual rendering is involved.
-For example, when retry is set to `never`, when an error occurred, you code might be left hanging and might not able to respond in a straight-forward way.<br><br>
+For example, when retry is set to `never`, when an error occurred, your code might be left hanging and might not able to respond in a straight-forward way.<br><br>
 A couple of new events are made available which can also be listened to during the widget's lifetime.
 Due to the nature of manual rendering, these extra callbacks (paired with the `TurnstileManager`) becomes handy allowing finer control over managing the widgets's life-cycle enabling you to respond accordingly when certain events ( that matter ) occurred.

 | Built-in Callback | Config Callback  |  States                    | Call Timing                         |